chickchetwynd/portfolio/README.md

 <br />

+>Teams with highest total wins
 <img width="650" alt="Screen Shot 2023-02-08 at 4 22 02 PM" src="https://user-images.githubusercontent.com/121225842/217682185-b7ca1fbd-9542-47a0-a66a-09173ebc2e2a.png">
 <br />

-Here's the teams with the top 10 number of wins With Brazil topping the list at 654 wins with England in second place and Germany in third.
-You can see that these teams are centered around Europe and South America.
-It should be said that this is a list of wins across ALL tournaments.
-But not all tournaments are equal; some are higher profile than others.
-The World Cup for example is the most prestigious of all tournaments.
-Let compare total wins across all tournaments and total wins in a World Cup.
+These top teams are centered around Europe and South America.
+It should be said that this is a list of wins across ALL tournaments; but not all tournaments are equal.
+Lets look at total wins in a World Cup.

 <details>
 <summary>code</summary>